 MICRODYN® BIO-CEL MBR follows a simple process involving filtration and backflush steps to achieve a high quality permeate.
 The membrane module is configured to allow for consistent permeate flow and effective backflush over the entire membrane surface.

 The use of fine bubble aeration with BIO-CEL® leads to energy savings, optimized oxygen transfer, and the highest efficiency due to cross flow operation and equal air distribution during biological wastewater treatment.
 The above clip shows a glimpse inside the aeration of the BIO-CEL® MBR module.

 The unique laminate technology allows for self-healing of the membrane sheets through use of the biomass in the system.
 Even in cases of severe damage caused to the membrane, the compromised part heals itself; the originally high effluent quality can be restored in less than 2 minutes.
 This clip depicts the self-healing principle on a lab scale.

 MICRODYN BIO-CEL® MCP - Mechanical Cleaning Process

-The BIO-CEL® membrane module can be cleaned mechanically through the use of the patented BIO-CEL® MCP (Mechanical Cleaning Process), to help reduce operating costs.
-Long term experience shows that an almost chemical-free operation is possible through reduction of fouling layer formation.
+The BIO-CEL® membrane module can be cleaned mechanically using the patented BIO-CEL® MCP (Mechanical Cleaning Process), to help reduce operating costs.
+Long-term experience shows that an almost chemical-free operation is possible through reduction of fouling layer formation.
 The membrane cleaning process is supported by crossflow aeration and the cleaning efficiency of inert, organic material (MCP granulate).